St Agnes Church, Bedbury Lane, Freshwater, Isle of Wight

 The church is open everyday for visitors and prayers and quiet contemplation.

-PLEASE FIND A CALENDAR OF SERVICES AT THE BOTTOM OF THIS PAGE
+PLEASE FIND A CALENDAR OF SERVICES FOR ST AGNES AND ALL SAINTS CHURCHES AT THE BOTTOM OF THE HOME PAGE

 A Prayer For St Agnes

 Eternal God, shepherd of your sheep, whose child Agnes was strengthened to bear witness in her living and her dying to the true love of her redeemer, grant us the power to understand with your saints, what is the breadth and length and height and depth and to know the love that surpasses knowledge, even Jesus Christ your Son, our Lord, who is alive and reigns with you, in the unity of the holy spirit, one God, now and forever.

 This much loved church is dedicated to St Agnes of Rome who, as a young girl was murdered by the Romans for refusing to deny her Christian faith.